 It’s never easy to face problems relating to missing teeth.
 Whether your teeth were knocked out, extracted, or have simply fallen out, it’s important to your self-esteem and the function of your mouth to replace them.
 With today’s technology and continually-improving techniques, people don't have to live with the frustration and embarrassment of missing teeth.
 Compassionate and skilled dentist Dr. Alan R. DeAngelo can provide implant restorations, fixed bridges, and partial or full dentures for our Homer Glen patients to help them reclaim their smiles.
-Call the dental office of Dr. DeAngelo to schedule your appointment and start getting a new and improved smile.
+Call DeAngelo Dental of Homer Glen to schedule your appointment and start getting a new and improved smile.

 What Are Dentures?